pascal20997/better-ring-doorbell/README.md

 # 3. Setup

 Currently the setup process is a CLI step.
 Call `npm run setup` or `node setup.js` to start and follow the instructions.
 I'll add a Web UI Setup later.

+# F.A.Q

+## Error: Refresh token is not valid.
+Unable to authenticate with Ring servers.

+In this case the refresh token has expired.
+The server tries to update the token automatically but in case of this message you have to use `npm run refresh-token` to update the refresh token.